Stewarding God's Creation

 Walking with Christ in the world while treading lightly amongst his wondrous creation.

 We are falling short in our role as stewards of God’s creation.
-Climate change is causing unprecedented damage to the natural world and people across the globe.
+The climate and ecological crisis is causing unprecedented damage to the natural world and people across the globe.
 For future generations, the consequences of doing nothing becomes increasingly severe.
 Yet even though it can seem like a daunting issue, we are resolved to do something about it.

 That’s where Eco Church comes in.